Why Are My Heat Pump Radiators Only Lukewarm? Common Causes Explained

 2. Poor system circulation

-If the system has poor flow through the radiators, heat will not transfer effectively.
+If the system has poor flow through the radiators, it may struggle to circulate heat effectively

 Common causes include: